dOpensource/smsgateway/README.md

 ## Send a Test Text Message

+The EmailRoute is configured out of the box.
+You just have to give it your email address.

+1. vi index.php
+2. Find smsjunk@dopensource.com and replace it with your email address
+3. Save the file
-Send a test text message from one of your Flowroute DID's it doesn't matter which one because they are all SMS enabled by default once you enable the API Gateway URL.
+4. Send a test text message from one of your Flowroute DID's it doesn't matter which one because they are all SMS enabled by default once you enable the API Gateway URL.

+Have Fun...we have lots of things that we will be adding to this!
+Follow us at http://twitter.com/dopensource